 Grounds for Termination

 Employers may dismiss employees either with or without notice.
-A dismissal with notice must be based on objective grounds.
-Objective grounds are not defined by statute or case law, but can be either for objective reasons or subjective personal reasons.
-Objective reasons are dismissals based on redundancy, re-organisation or the economic situation of the employer, while subjective personal reasons are all dismissals that relate to the employee personally, such as the employee’s conduct or performance.
+A dismissal with notice must be based on objective reasons.
+Objective reasons are not defined by statute or case law, but can relate either to redundancy or to the employee personally.
+Redundancy covers all reasons attributable to the employer, such as reorganisations, shortage of work or the economic situation of the employer, while personal reasons are reasons attributable to the employee, such as the employee’s conduct or performance.

 The Co-Determination Act does not recognise the term “collective redundancies”.
 In contrast to many other European countries where the obligation to consult collectively is triggered only if there are several redundancies, the provisions on obligations to consult according to the Co-Determination Act are applicable even if the redundancy concerns only one employee.